webpro-nl/knip/README.md

 }
 ```

-There's more, jump to [Entry Files][19] for details.
+There's more, jump to [Entry Files][20] for details.

-Places where Knip looks for configuration (ordered by priority):
+Knip looks for this configuration file (ordered by priority):

 - `knip.json`
 - `knip.jsonc`